What is Ski Touring?

 Touring skis will need to be light enough to hike up a mountain but also stable enough to ski in varied conditions.
 Some skiers like a shorter ski to ensure their setup is as lightweight as possible.
 There are endless models and styles to sort through, so we’ve listed options ranging from beginner backcountry skis to models suitable for seasoned ski tourers looking for an upgrade.
 Here is our list of the best touring skis:

 The Volkl Blaze is our top choice for a touring resort hybrid.
 If you’re looking to get into ski touring by doing a few trips a season, these are the skis for you.
 They are technically an all-mountain ski but are extremely lightweight for the category, making them the perfect touring-resort hybrid.
 With the correct bindings, the Volkl Blaze can double as a resort ski, meaning you can get by with just having one set up for the backcountry and resort.
-The skis are light enough to tour up a mountain but also sturdy enough that you can ski any icy resort conditions.
-The Volkl Blaze is the ideal ski for those interested in touring but not quite ready to purchase a touring specific setup.
+The skis are light enough to tour up a mountain but also sturdy enough that you can ski any icy resort conditions, especially with the new shock-absorbing suspension tip.
+The Volkl Blaze is the ideal ski for those interested in touring but not quite ready to purchase a specific touring setup.

-The Atomic Backlands 107’s are one of the most popular models for touring skis.
+The Atomic Backland 109 is one of the most popular models of touring skis.
 They are a great choice if you’re new to the backcountry.
 The skis are lightweight for the uphill trek and responsive enough on the downhill to ski in various conditions.
-HRZN Tech tips offer great performance in powder with a widened surface area.
-Having ultralight skis can sometimes take away from control in icey or variable conditions, but the Backlands offer enough stiffness to trust your edges.
-Overall, the Atomic Backlands 107 are a great intro to touring skis with lightweight versatility and a variety of lengths.
+HRZN 3D tips offer great performance in powder with a widened surface area.
+Having ultralight skis can sometimes take away from control in icy or variable conditions, but the Backlands offer enough stiffness to trust your edges.
+Overall, the Atomic Backland 109 is a great intro to touring ski with lightweight versatility and a variety of lengths.

-The Blizzard Zero G’s are often said to be one of the top performing ultra-light skis.
+The Blizzard Zero G’s are often said to be one of the top-performing ultra-light skis.
 Though they are one of the lightest on this list, the Zero G’s still manage to ski quite aggressively.
-In varied downhill terrain, the Zero G’s perform the just as well as some of its heavier competitors.
+In varied downhill terrain, the Zero G’s perform just as well as some of its heavier competitors.
 Though there are still lighter skis on the market, the Blizzard Zero G’s are a great option if you’re looking to transition to a very lightweight ski but don’t want the fragility that often comes along with it.
-Perfect for a backcountry skier that wants to focus on the downhill without having to tour up with a pair of heavy all mountain skis.
+Perfect for a backcountry skier who wants to focus on the downhill without having to tour up with a pair of heavy all-mountain skis.

 Ski Touring Bindings